3D-Atmusketeers/NEW_SPECTRAL_PROCESSING/README.md

 These steps are executed serially.
 The suite checks if altitude regridding and init files are present before proceeding, ensuring no overwrites in `/PLANET_MODELS/` or `/Spectra/DATA/`.
 To regenerate these files, you must manually remove or relocate the existing ones.

 The suite leverages `Spectra/run_spectra.py` to perform regridding, interpolation, and post-processing.
 Important parameters include `NLAT` (the final number of model layers, recommend 250 or 500) and `opacity_files` (the set of opacity files in use).
 The `fort.7` file provides all necessary model information.

+You can use these lines to only run specific wavelengths, which is helpful to double check if the code is working correctly.
+These values are in meters.

+WAVELENGTH_START_APPROX = 0.54675e-6
+WAVELENGTH_END_APPROX = 0.5468e-6
+full_wavelength_range = True

 For cloud-dependent wavelength properties adjustments, modifications in `run_spectra.py` are necessary.